-You must use a valid e-mail address and fill in all required information fields.
-This will help you find people and organizations that are relevant to your own professional interests.
+You must use a valid email address and fill in all required information fields.
+This will help you find people and organizations relevant to your own professional interests.

-By registering on LinkedIn or using the LinkedIn website, you are agreeing to LinkedIn’s Terms of Service:
+By registering on LinkedIn or using the LinkedIn website, you agree to LinkedIn’s Terms of Service:

 - Comply with all applicable laws